Sutherland Springs church shooting

-The Sutherland Springs church shooting occurred on November 5, 2017, when Devin Patrick Kelley, of New Braunfels, Texas, perpetrated a mass shooting at the First Baptist Church in Sutherland Springs, Texas.
-Kelley killed 26 people, including an unborn child and wounded 22 others, before killing himself.
-The attack is the deadliest mass shooting in Texas history, and the fifth-deadliest in the United States.
-It was the deadliest shooting in an American place of worship, surpassing the Charleston church shooting of 2015 and the Waddell Buddhist temple shooting of 1991.
+On November 5, 2017, Devin Kelley shot and killed 26 people and wounded 22 others at the First Baptist Church in Sutherland Springs, Texas, United States.
+Kelley was subsequently shot and wounded, then killed himself.
+It is the deadliest mass shooting in Texas history and the deadliest at an American place of worship, surpassing the Charleston church shooting of 2015 and the Waddell Buddhist temple shooting of 1991.

-Kelley was prohibited by law from purchasing or possessing firearms and ammunition due to a domestic violence conviction in a court-martial while in the United States Air Force.
-The Air Force failed to record the conviction in the Federal Bureau of Investigation (FBI) National Crime Information Center database, which is used by the National Instant Check System to flag prohibited purchases.
-The error prompted the Air Force to begin a review.
+In 2021, a federal judge ruled that the federal government was negligent and awarded victims and families nearly a quarter-billion dollars.
+The 26-year-old Kelley should not have been allowed to purchase or possess firearms and ammunition because of a prior domestic violence conviction in a court-martial while in the United States Air Force; however, he was still able to buy the weapons because the Air Force did not report the conviction.
+In response, Congress passed new legislation that addressed gaps in background check reporting procedures.

 Shooting

 A few minutes after 11:00 a.m., Kelley arrived in a white SUV at the First Baptist Church in Sutherland Springs.
 Around 11:20 a.m., Kelley stepped out of the SUV, wearing black tactical gear, a ballistic vest, and a black face-mask featuring a white skull, and wielding a Ruger AR-556 semi-automatic rifle.
 He approached the church from the right, opening fire on and killing two people outside the church and continuing to fire on the building itself.
-He then entered through a right side door, where worshipers were attending regular Sunday service.
+He then entered the sanctuary through a right side door, where worshippers were attending regular Sunday service.

-Inside, Kelley yelled, "Everybody dies, motherfuckers", as he proceeded up and down the center aisle and shot at people in the pews.
+After entering, Kelley yelled, "Everybody dies, motherfuckers!" as he proceeded up and down the center aisle and shot at people in the pews.
 Police found 15 empty magazines capable of holding 30 rounds each.
-Authorities stated Kelley fired approximately 700 rounds during the estimated 11-minute long shooting.
+Authorities stated Kelley fired approximately 450 rounds during the estimated 11-minute long shooting.

 According to investigators, the shooting was captured on a camera set up at the back of the church to record regular services for uploading online.
 The footage shows Kelley methodically shooting the victims, pausing only to reload his rifle.

 Kelley was then confronted by and traded fire with Stephen Willeford, a local resident and former firearms instructor who was armed with an AR-15 semi-automatic rifle.
 Willeford had taken cover behind a truck across the street from the church and shot Kelley twice, once in the leg and once in the upper left torso under his tactical gear.
 Kelley, who had dropped his rifle during the initial firefight with Willeford, fired back with a handgun before fleeing in his Ford Explorer.
 Willeford fired one more round as Kelley sped north on FM 539.
 Willeford then noticed a pickup truck pulled up to the intersection of 4th St. and FM 539, driven by Johnnie Langendorff.